OneDrive stuck forever on “processing changes”

 Step 4.
 Open your OneDrive and see if it is syncing again.

 Many factors cause OneDrive “Processing changes” stuck.
 When you don't know the cause of the error, the above methods may not successfully solve the problem.
 Besides, as a storage service supporting the system, OneDrive is more error-prone than most other services, such as "OneDrive isn't connected", "OneDrive not syncing", etc. It may take you a lot of time to deal with these issues.

 If you cannot resolve this error smoothly and want to avoid encountering other errors, you can abandon OneDrive and switch to a more stable cloud storage.
 If you have some important data in OneDrive, you can use a professional cloud backup service, such as CBackupper, to help you easily transfer files from OneDrive to other cloud drives (Google Drive, Dropbox, etc.).

 Step 1.
-Navigate to CBackupper, create an account, and sign in.
+Navigate to CBackupper, get started to create an account, and sign in.

 Step 2.
 Add and authorize your OneDrive account under the Clouds tab.
 Choose the OneDrive icon and click OK.
 Then follow the instructions to go to the OneDrive website to grant access to CBackupper.
 Add another cloud drive account in the same way.